CaptainTrojan/electrocardioguard/README.md

 | PTB-XL   | 21,799 | 18,869     | 2.1GB |
 | CODE-15% | 345,106| 233,479    | 22GB  |

-In order to save disk space, we discard redundant leads (III, aVF, aVR, aVL) and quantize voltages to a 16-bit scale with 4.88 μV per bit.
+In order to save disk space, we discard redundant leads (III, aVF, aVR, aVL).
+Specifically, the remaining leads V1-6, I, and II are stored in this order respectively from indices 0 to 7.
+We also quantize voltages to a 16-bit scale with 4.88 μV per bit.
 Tracings are stored in HDF5 files with a single tracing per chunk for fast random access.

 `results` contains full result tables, whose shortened and compact versions are published in our paper.